ITfoxtec/FoxIDs/docs/index.md

 You are free to use Foxids as a IDaaS for you own products.

 ## Selection by URL
-The [structure](foxids-inside.md#structure) of Foxids separates the different tenants, tracks and [parties](parties.md) which is selected with URL elements.
+The [structure](foxids-inside.md#structure) of Foxids separates the different tenants, environments and [connections](connections.md) which is selected with URL elements.

 If Foxids is hosted on e.g., `https://foxidsxxxx.com/` the tenants are separated in the first path element of the URL `https://foxidsxxxx.com/tenant-x/`.
-The tracks are separated under each tenant in the second path element of the URL `https://foxidsxxxx.com/tenant-x/environment-y/`.
+The environments are separated under each tenant in the second path element of the URL `https://foxidsxxxx.com/tenant-x/environment-y/`.

 A application registration is call by adding the application registration name as the third path element in the URL `https://foxidsxxxx.com/tenant-x/environment-y/application-z/`.
 A authentication method is call by adding the authentication method name insight round brackets as the third path element in the URL `https://foxidsxxxx.com/tenant-x/environment-y/(auth-method-v)/`.